a-kalinin/toast-me/README.md

 ## Scripts

 * `yarn build` or `npm run build` - produces production version of your library under the `lib` folder
-* `yarn dev` or `npm run dev` - produces development version of your library and runs a watcher
+* `yarn run-dev` or `npm run run-dev` - produces development version of your library, runs a watcher and http server on http://localhost:3005
 * `yarn test` or `npm run test` - well ... it runs the tests :)

 ## Readings